OOI-CabledArray/QAQC_dashboard/README.md

 When debugging the vue app, the plot display list can be accessed via `this.$store.state.plotList` In the plots `Overview.vue` component, the filtered plot png list can be accessed via `this.filteredPlotList`.

-So have breakpoints hit in app code but not modules:
+The following `launch.json` will hit breakpoints in the app code but not node modules:

 ```
 {